bcsefercik/SwiftFlatColors/README.md

 #Swift Flat Colors

 ##Description
-FlatColors.swift contains all the flat on [flatuicolorpicker.com](http://www.flatuicolorpicker.com) pre-defined.
+FlatColors.swift contains all the flat colors on [flatuicolorpicker.com](http://www.flatuicolorpicker.com) pre-defined.
 It is super easy to use.

 ##Usage